 - notes This directive is used to define an optional string of notes pertaining to the service.
 If you specify a note here, you will see the it in the extended information CGI (when you are viewing information about the specified service). - notes_url This directive is used to define an optional URL that can be used to provide more information about the service.
 If you specify an URL, you will see a red folder icon in the CGIs (when you are viewing service information) that links to the URL you specify here.
 Any valid URL can be used.
-If you plan on using relative paths, the base path will the same as what is used to access the CGIs (i.e. ///cgi-bin/shinken///).
+If you plan on using relative paths, the base path will the the same as what is used to access the CGIs (i.e. ///cgi-bin/shinken///).
 This can be very useful if you want to make detailed information on the service, emergency contact methods, etc. available to other support staff. - action_url This directive is used to define an optional URL that can be used to provide more actions to be performed on the service.
 If you specify an URL, you will see a red "splat" icon in the CGIs (when you are viewing service information) that links to the URL you specify here.
 Any valid URL can be used.
 If you plan on using relative paths, the base path will the the same as what is used to access the CGIs (i.e. ///cgi-bin/shinken///). - icon_image This variable is used to define the name of a GIF, PNG, or JPG image that should be associated with this service.
 This image will be displayed in the status and extended information CGIs.
 The image will look best if it is 40x40 pixels in size.
-Images for services are assumed to be in the logos/ subdirectory in your HTML images directory.
+Images for services are assumed to be in the logos/ subdirectory in your HTML images directory. - icon_image_alt This variable is used to define an optional string that is used in the ALT tag of the image specified by the <icon_image> argument.
+The ALT tag is used in the status, extended information and statusmap CGIs. - poller_tag This variable is used to define the poller_tag of checks from this service.
+All of theses checks will be taken by pollers that have this value in their poller_tags parameter.